jems2019/CMPE-297-98-Project/README.md

 We took the month data frame and graphed the time series data by month, we put multiple values on the image.
 Open values, close values, and a simple moving average on the data.
 Which will be talked about below.
 These images were then passed to the CNN for training and classification.

-3. Used CNN to categorize whether to buy, sell, or hold the stock
+# Used CNN to categorize whether to buy, sell, or hold the stock

-# Used TFX Serving

-We used TFX Serving to train and model with REST.
-After training our data using a CNN, we saved the models which were then loaded and into a SavedModel format.
-Then we used TensorFlow serving to make a request.
+We implemented the three separate CNN models to predict whether to buy, sell, or hold a particular stock based on the image.

+## Pretrained ResNet Model
+We first used a pretrained resnet model using weights from imagenet with an input shape (224, 224, 3).
+We used an Adam optimizer with a learning rate of 0.001.
+The validation accuracy using a resnet model yielded 0.46795.

+## Building Simple Model
+We then built a simple CNN model with three Convolution 2D layers, two dropout layers, and two dense layers.
+After running the simple model with the training and validation image datasets, the validation accuracy for this model was 0.4615.

+## Building VGG Model
+We also built a VGG Model to compare its performance compared with the pretrained ResNet model and simple model.
+The final validation accuracy using a VGG model built from scratch was 0.66239.
+This shows that using the VGG model performed the best to help make a prediction on whether to buy, sell, or hold the stock.